 I recently read a super cool post on KingArthurBaking.com about all the differences in cookies based on chill time.
 It’s very fascinating as the writer did some experiments with different variables.
 The big takeaway is that the longer the dough chills, the richer the flavor and the less of a spread you’ll get when the cookies are baking.

 This is a cinnamon roll cookie recipe without yeast.
 I’m sure there are recipes out there with yeast, but I love the sugar cookie base.

 Yes!
 Obviously the texture is a bit different since one is a bread base and the other is a cookie base, but the taste is very similar!
-The classic cinnamon sugar filling and the iconic cinnamon roll glaze is cookie cutter similarity with these cookies.
+The classic cinnamon sugar filling and the iconic cinnamon roll glaze is cookie cutter similarity (see what I did there 😉) with these cookies.